 No holes, no problem.
 The Mission Belt—a belt without holes—looks great, adjusts in size as you do, and solves the problem of those pesky, stretched out holes.
-One of Daymond John's top five best Shark Tank deals, Mission Belt has raked in more than $8.2 million in sales and gives $1 of every belt sold to help small-business owners in developing countries.
-Here are 30 beautiful holiday gifts that give back.
+One of Daymond John’s top five best Shark Tank deals, Mission Belt has raked in more than $8.2 million in sales and gives $1 of every belt sold to help small-business owners in developing countries.
+Here are beautiful gifts that give back.

 Anything that promises to be “8-in-1” is definitely worth your time.
 That’s the case with Safe Grabs, the multi-purpose, BPA-free, dishwasher-safe silicone mat.
 Use it as a placemat, a trivet, a jar opener—the limits are endless.
 OK, maybe they’re not endless, but you’ll definitely get your money’s worth.
 And that’s why Safe Grabs sells like hot cakes on Amazon.
 These are 20 more brilliant products that actually exist.